Vaporizers are devices that are used to release the active ingredients of plant materials and their therapeutic compounds by means of evaporation.

 All the MiniVAP heating cores are built with a convection heating system by laminar airflow, although there are slight differences between them.

-The convection technology of MiniVAP is inside the next two models: the MV Original Core and MV Peek Quick Core.
+The convection technology of MiniVAP is inside the next two models: the old MV Original Core and the current Teflon-Glass Quick Core.

 Heating and extraction only occur during inhalation, avoiding the ‘cooking’ process and loss of taste during inhalations.